 - The patient did not take steps to reduce their own damages.
 Or, they acted in a way to make their damages worse.

-- In reality, the patient did not actually suffer any harm from negligence
+- The patient did not actually suffer any harm from negligence

-How Much is a Nursing Home Neglect Case Worth?
+How Much is a Chicago Nursing Home Abuse Case Worth?

 How Long Does a Nursing Home Lawsuit Take?